softwaremmm/fn5_pipeline/README.md

 * `<api URL>` is the URL for the API
 * `<fasta path>` is the full (absolute) path to a sample's FASTA file

+## Testing
+For the sake of your sanity, don't run the unit tests locally.
+The github actions is setup to install and run everything required, as well as pre-populate required records, and build the test dataset.
+This **can** be done locally, but it's up to you to ensure everything is populated!
+See `.github/workflows/test.yaml` for an example of how this could be done locally.

+As this test suite (and the pipeline) rely on API calls for running, as well as retriving results, `nf-test` was inappropriate.

 ## Process
 ![Sequential processing flowchart](fn5-sequential-processing-idea.png)